Battle of Uhud: Background

 when he[Muhammad] openly attacked the polytheism of his native town.)
 (Note: As Muhammad became more assertive and openly attacked the existing religion of Mecca...)
-As tensions with the Meccans increased, Muhammad brought his followers to migrate to Medina after his successful negotiations with Banu Aws and Khazraj to mediate their tribal conflicts.
+As tensions with the Meccans increased, Muhammad brought his followers to migrate to Medina, after his successful negotiations with Banu Aws and Khazraj to mediate their tribal conflicts.
 Francis Peters proposes that these raids were probably a quick remedy by Muhammad for the poverty of his people in the new land, who lacked agricultural skills and capital for trade.
-Tariq Ramadan agrees with this reasoning, but also adds that The Battle of Badr in particular was initiated to impress the Meccans, who were becoming increasingly hostile towards Medina.
+Tariq Ramadan agrees with this reasoning, but also adds that the Battle of Badr in particular was initiated to impress the Meccans, who were becoming increasingly hostile towards Medina.

-In March 624, after gaining rich plunder from attacking a caravan at Nakhla, Muhammad received information about a large Quraysh trade caravan containing about 1,000 camels and 50,000 dinars was on its way from Gaza to Mecca, and he ordered his followers to ambush it.
+Muhammad soon learned of large Quraysh trade caravan — 1,000 camels laden with 50,000 dinars — en route from Gaza to Mecca.
+He ordered his followers to ambush it.
 The very cautious Abu Sufyan, who led the caravan, got wind of his plan and sent messengers on a quick trip to Mecca for help, with the caravan diverted to another route.
 The reinforcements then camped at Badr, where they later met up with the Muslims.
-A battle ensued, and with great charisma and powers of suggestion, Muhammad managed to get his troops to defeat the Quraysh reinforcements, which were larger in number.
+A battle ensued, and Muhammad's forces managed to defeat the more numerous reinforcements, which were larger in number.

-This defeat was a major catastrophe for the people of Mecca.
+This defeat was a major setback for the Quraysh.
 A number of its influential and experienced men were killed, including Amr ibn Hisham.
 Their prestige was shaken.
-Their old enemies, such as the Hawazin, began to set their sights on them again.
+Their old tribal enemies, such as the Hawazin, began to set their sights on them again.
 On Muhammad's part, this victory drew all eyes to him.
 He used this victory as proof of his prophethood.
 Those who supported and participated in his raids were becoming more numerous.

 Abu Sufyan, who was chosen as the successor of the leader of the Quraysh, vowed vengeance.
 Several months later, he accompanied a party of 200 men to Medina.
 There, he met his old friend, the Banu Nadir chief, who then provided him with a meal and some background information about the area, but nothing more.
 He and his party then left Medina, burning two houses and laying waste to some fields in fulfillment of his vow.
 Further skirmishes between the Meccans and the Muslims would occur thereafter.

 A few months later, Abu Sufyan mobilized an invasion force of over 3,000 men to retaliate against the Muslims for the losses at Badr.